The JRB presents an original short story by Gloria Mwaniga Minage.

 We are running and running.
+Our spindly legs take us around the block, past the barren mango tree with the rusted clothes lines where old blankets, hung to dry, reek of old urine.
 Past the workshop with curled sawdust that resembles Mama Nina’s head when she comes back home from Atieno’s salon.
 Past the singing posho mill where we grind maize for ugali.
-Past Mama Amu’s kiosk where she seats on a low stool, frying chips and vitumbua and putting them in a transparent bucket for passersby to buy.
-Past the rusted clothes lines where old blankets, hung to dry, reek of old urine.
+Past Mama Amu’s kiosk where we usually exchange old newspapers for a shilling.
+She is there, seated on a low stool, frying chips and vitumbua and putting them in a transparent bucket for passersby to buy.

 Now we are running and then we are hollering, ‘Maajanga etenga kinamgozi ibiniga.’

 Mtenga is so old and slow now.
 Omido, who is thin and fast, usually outruns it as it coughs and spits like an old woman with a tobacco pipe.
-Now, his open shirt is blowing behind him like the windsock teacher drew in class.
+Now, his open shirt is blowing behind him like the windsock teacher drew in class when he overtakes me.
 He runs.
-The rest of us follow, and even the smaller children know when sugarcane is available.
-We cheer and shout and plead with the sugarcane lorry to wait for us.
+The rest of the children struggle to catch up, for even the smaller ones know when sugarcane is available.
+We cheer and shout and plead with the cane lorry to wait for us.

 The sun has moved closer, as if it has descended one more step from the sky and is seating atop the Nandi flame tree.
 The old lorry stirs thick red dust which gets into my eyes and makes them water, like when I eat food with a lot of hot red pepper.
 Mama says pepper is for useless drunks.